Jabble/tamu-rdm-workshops/modules/quality-control.md

 - Identify quality control practices

 ## Introduction
-*Define difference between quality control and assurance*

-In this module, we'll focus on actions that prevent errors from entering or remaining in a dataset when collecting data and combining datasets.
-The goal is to assure the quality of the data you plan to analyse and identify potential problems with data that could affect its use.
+In this module, we'll focus on actions that prevent errors from entering or remaining in a dataset.

+The goal is to ensure the quality of the data you plan to analyze, and to identify potential problems with data that could affect its use.

-## Exercise: Quality control experience
+## Exercise: Maintaining quality
-- Have you worked with quality control procedures before?
+- Have you worked with quality assurance or control procedures before?
-- What are some actions you have taken pr expect to take to maintain the quality of your data before, during, and after collection?
+- What are some actions you have taken or expect to take to maintain the quality of your data before, during, and after collection?

 ## Types of errors
 Errors in data are common.
-The two types of errors that quality control aims to avoid are:
+The two types of errors that quality control actions aim to avoid are:

 **Errors of Omission**

-- Data or metadata not recorded
+- Data or metadata not recorded.
 - Examples: inadequate documentation, human error, anomalies in the field

 **Errors of Commission**

-- Incorrect or inaccurate data entered
+- Incorrect or inaccurate data entered.
 - Examples: malfunctioning instrument, mistyped data

-### Video: Gathering physical samples
+### Video: Physical samples
+Dr. Bruce Herbert on data quality assurance procedures [youtube](https://youtu.be/xy7b_6MIB4k)

-*Bruce's high-altitude water sample story.
-2 months of data collection lost, because someone else made a mistake.
-Happily, this person is now a full professor anyway.*
+2 months of data collection lost, because someone made a mistake.
+Happily, Dr. Herbert is now a full professor.

-What type of error was this?
+- What type of error was this?
+- What would keep this from happening in the future?

 ## How to control quality
 Quality control practices are specific to the type of data being collected.
-It is likely that you will work with established data collection procedures, which may include quality control elements.
-We'll highlight some practices that you may be able to use before gathering data, during data entry, after data entry, and when combining datasets.
+It is likely that you will use established data gathering procedures, which include processes for ensuring data quality.

+We'll highlight some practices that you may be able to incorporate during data entry, and after data entry to help ensure quality.
-### Before gathering data
-Define standards including:

-- Formats
-- Codes
-- Measurement units
-- Documentation practices

-### During data collection and entry
+## During data collection and entry
 Tips:

-- Think about your data organization and design your data storage.
-- Enforce consistent formats, terminology, codes, measurement units.
+- Enforce consistent procedure and use of standards.
 - Minimize number of times data must be entered.
-	- Especially if this is manual.
+Especially if data entry this is manual.

+For manual entry:

+- Consider adding an automatic validation layer (as mentioned in Data gathering).
-- Double check manual entry for errors.
+- Double check for errors.
 	- Preferably using a second person.

-#### Example: A quality control procedure for data transcription
+## Example: Data transcription
 Manually entered data can suffer from a high error rate.
 Double data entry and/or double checking of data can dramatically improve data quality.

 When transcribing data from paper records to digital representation, have at least two, but preferably more people transcribe the same data, and compare resulting digital files.
 At a minimum someone other than the person who originally entered the data should compare the paper records to the digital file.
 Disagreements can then be flagged and resolved.

-### After data entry
+## After data entry
-Conduct error checks, these may include:
+Conduct error checks

+### Check data formatting
-1. For tabular data, make sure data line up in the proper columns.
+For tabular data, make sure data line up in the proper columns and rows and follow good practices for tabular data arrangement discussed in Data gathering.

-2. Check for consistency
+### Check for valid data
+This is where automatic validation can be helpful.
+If you use codes these can also be checked against the list of allowed values to validate code entries.
+When coded data are digitized, they should be re-checked against the original source.

+Data Types:

+For tabular data, values should be consistent with the data type (integer, character, datetime) of the column in which they are entered.

 Dates and times:

-Ensure that dates and times are valid
+- Ensure that dates and times are written correctly.
-Time zones should be clearly indicated (UTC or local) Data Types:
+- Time zones should be clearly indicated (UTC or local)

-Values should be consistent with the data type (integer, character, datetime) of the column in which they are entered.
-Example: 12-20-2000A should not be entered in a column of dates).
-Use consistent data types in your data files.
-A database, for instance, will prevent entry of a string into a column identified as having integer data.

-Codes should be checked against the list of allowed values to validate code entries When coded data are digitized, they should be re-checked against the original source.
-Double data entry, or having another person check and validate the data entered, is a good mechanism for identifying data entry errors.

-2. Identify missing values and assign missing value codes Missing values are common in environmental data and many instruments will automatically add missing value codes in their datastream which will have to be dealt with for storage and analysis.
+### Identify missing values
+Missing values are common and many instruments will automatically add special codes for missing values in their datastream.

-Missing values should be handled carefully to avoid their affecting analyses.
-Codes for missing values should be used consistently throughout all data associated files and identified in the metadata and/or data description files.
-The content and structure of data tables are best maintained when consistent codes are used to indicate that a value is missing in a data field.
+Missing values should be handled carefully to avoid affecting analyses.
+Codes for missing values should be used consistently throughout all data associated files and identified in documentation.

-Commonly used approaches for coding missing values include:
+Common codes for missing text:

-Text:
-N/A
+- N/A
-None
+- None
-Null
+- Null
-Not Applicable
+- Not Applicable

-Numeric:
+Common codes for missing numbers:

-99
+- 99
--99
+- -99
--999.99
+- -999.99

-3. Identify values that are estimated
+### Identify estimated values
-Best Practice:
+Sometimes instruments fail and gaps appear in data.

+*show visual*
-Data tables should ideally include values that were acquired in a consistent fashion.
-However, sometimes instruments fail and gaps appear in the records.
-For example, a data table representing a series of temperature measurements collected over time from a single sensor may include gaps due to power loss, sensor drift, or other factors.
-In such cases, it is important to document that a particular record was missing and replaced with an estimated or gap-filled value.
+For example: a data table representing a series of temperature measurements collected over time from a single sensor may include gaps due to power loss, sensor drift, or other factors.
+In such cases, it is important to document that a particular record was missing.

+It may also need to be replaced with an **estimated** or **gap-filled** value.

-Specifically, whenever an original value is not available or is incorrect and is substituted with an estimated value, the method for arriving at the estimate needs to be documented at the record level.
-This is best done in a qualifier flag field.
-An example data table including a header row follows:
+Whenever an original value is not available or is incorrect, and is substituted with an estimated value, the method for arriving at the estimate needs to be documented at the record level.

+This is best done in a **qualifier flag field**.

 Day, Avg Temperature, Flag
 1, 31.2, actual